Lightning-AI/litdata/README.md

 ld.index_hf_dataset(hf_uri)
 ```

-- Indexing the Hugging Face dataset before streaming will be faster, as it avoids the need for real-time indexing during streaming.
+- Indexing the Hugging Face dataset ahead of time will make streaming faster, as it avoids the need for real-time indexing during streaming.

 - To use `HF gated dataset`, ensure the `HF_TOKEN` environment variable is set.